 At an early stage, like many other industrial development zones in China, Nansha followed a project-oriented development model.
 As one of Guangzhou’s outer suburbs, Nansha was only considered as a place for industrial relocation under Guangzhou’s monocentric development strategy.
-With Guangzhou’s promotion of a polycentric development strategy, Nansha has started its transformation becoming a comprehensive high-tech, new-tech and modern services industrial growth node.
-Functional connections with Guangzhou’s core city have been established and Nansha has developed regionally as an important strategic node within the Guangzhou-Hong Kong-Macao growth corridor, and a global gateway served by port logistics.
-Nansha State-level New Area was designated as one of three key centres for strengthening the Guangdong-Hong Kong-Macao (GHM) co-operation as articulated in 12th Five-year Plan for National Economic and Social Development (The State Council, 2011).
-However, Nansha still lacks an attractive range of living environment, such as urban services and local amenities.
-‘Quite a number of people work in Nansha, but live in Guangzhou’s central city or Panyu district’ (interview, governmental official, Nansha).
-An entrepreneur indicated some of their recruitment challenges, ‘It is difficult to recruit people, especially talented individuals, as there is a serious shortage of services here’ (interview, entrepreneur, Nansha).
+With Guangzhou’s promotion of a polycentric development strategy, Nansha began its transformation, becoming a comprehensive high-tech, new-tech and modern services industrial growth node.
+Functional connections with Guangzhou’s core city were established and Nansha developed regionally as an important strategic node within the Guangzhou–Hong Kong–Macao (GHM) growth corridor and a global gateway served by port logistics.
+Nansha State-level New Area was designated as one of three key centres for strengthening GHM co-operation as articulated in the 12th Five-Year Plan for National Economic and Social Development (The State Council, 2011).
+However, Nansha still lacks the appurtenances of an attractive living environment, such as urban services and local amenities.
+‘Quite a number of people work in Nansha, but live in Guangzhou’s central city or Panyu district’ (interview with governmental official, Nansha){Please give date of interview [month and year]}.
+An entrepreneur indicated some of the resultant recruitment challenges, ‘It is difficult to recruit people, especially talented individuals, as there is a serious shortage of services here’ (interview with entrepreneur, Nansha) {Please give date of interview [month and year]}.

-Governance arrangements
+<H1>Governance arrangements</H1>